haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 * `store` x 1

-This adds up to `7` very fast register only instructions plus `2` implied memory instructions, which is very close to `1` instruction per byte.
+This adds up to `7` very fast register only instructions plus `2` implied memory instructions, which is very close to `1` instruction per byte for each rank-select bit-string constructed.

 ## Unanswered questions